Choose article

 Landmarks of typical ribs (superior view) by Anatomy.app

 On the inner surface of the body at the inferior margin lies the costal groove.
-It contains the intercostal nerves and blood vessels.
+It contains the intercostal nerves and blood vessels (arteries and veins).
 These structures are organized in the following order: the highest is the intercostal vein, the intercostal artery lies in the middle, and the nerve is located inferiorly.
 The intercostal nerve is usually not protected by the costal groove.
 A simple acronym to remember the order of structures in the costal groove is VAN (Vein, Artery, Nerve).

 Thorax, Ribs, Landmarks of typical ribs, Human rib, Medial view of rib, Inferior view of a rib, Head of rib, Neck of rib, Costal angle, Tubercle of rib, Costal groove